ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 and their complex conjugates ($1$).

-For our functions of interest, $f = UMU^\dagger$ has one unitary and one Hermitian conjugate of that unitary so it is a polynomial that's homogeneous of degree $1$.
+For our functions of interest, $f = UMU^\dagger$ has one unitary and one Hermitian transpose of that unitary so it is a polynomial that's homogeneous of degree $1$.
 We will therefore require a $1$-design to compute it.

 The function $f = (U_A \otimes U_B)M_{AB}(U_A \otimes U_B)^\dagger$
-has two unitaries and two Hermitian conjugates of those unitaries so it is a polynomial of degree $2$.
+has two unitaries and two Hermitian transposes of those unitaries so it is a polynomial of degree $2$.
 We will need a $2$-design to compute it.

 #### Unitary 1-design